 The roles of the Chairman and the Chief Executive Officer are filled by separate individuals, and the Chief Executive Officer is appointed by the Board for a definite period.
-During the year under review Mr. Mohsin Majid was re-appointed as Chief Executive Officer of the Company.
+During the year under review, Mr. Mohsin Majid continued in his office as Chief Executive Officer of the Company.